shanghai-lectures/shanghai-lectures.github.io/_pages/2019Program.md

 permalink: /programme/
 ---

 ### The Lecture Programme of the 2019's 10th Anniversary Edition!
-Check back soon, it will be updated!!!

 ### Lecture 0: Overview
 * 2019-10-17  09:30 to 11:00 CEST